ScazLab/ur_control_wrapper/README.md

 The control currently include the following functionalities:

-- get/set the joint angles (not tested yet)
+- get/set the joint angles
 - get/set the end effector pose (e.g., kinematics and inverse kinematics)
 - open/close the gripper
 - start/end the freedrive mode